Māori Ward & Representation Review

 At its meeting on 19 August 2021, the Council considered the feedback provided from the community pre-engagement and agreed its initial proposal for representation.

-For the 2022 and 2025 local body elections, Manawatū District Council is proposing having a Mayor and eleven Councillors.
+The initial proposal for the 2022 and 2025 local body elections, was for the Manawatū District Council to have a Mayor and eleven Councillors.

 Five would be elected from the Feilding Ward, five would be from the Rural Ward and one would be from the Māori Ward.